Semantically Guided Action Anticipation: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate \mname on four comprehensive UDA benchmarks: DomainNet \cite{Peng2018domainet}, GeoPlaces~\cite{Kalluri2023GeoNetBU} GeoImnet~\cite{Kalluri2023GeoNetBU}, and Ego2Exo~\cite{kalluri2024tell,Grauman2023EgoExo4DUS}.
-DomainNet consists of $400K$ images across $345$ classes and is used to evaluate performance in $12$ domain transfer settings \cite{wei2021toalign,kalluri2024tell}.
-GeoImnet and GeoPlaces are subsets of the larger GeoNet dataset~\cite{Kalluri2023GeoNetBU}, contain over 750K images and focus on geographic disparities in image classification (GeoImNet with $600$ classes) and scene recognition (GeoPlaces with $205$ classes).
-Finally, Ego2Exo is a subset of EgoExo-4D curated for domain adaptation.
-It involves a total of $9086$ videos and $24$ action categories.
-DomainNet and GeoNet include per-image captions derived from metadata and BLIP-2 \cite{Li2023BLIP2BL}, respectively, while Ego2Exo provides video descriptions from the original EgoExo-4D dataset.

-\textbf{Model and training details.} Our method comprises three base components: a language model for structure definition (Stage 1), a text supervisor model (Stage 2), and a visual backbone (Stage 3).
-We use a pre-trained \textit{SentenceTransformer} \cite{Reimers2019SentenceBERTSE} for structure definition and a BERT base model \cite{Sanh2019DistilBERTAD} as text supervisor.
-The latter is trained on the source domain of each scenario for 5 epochs with a batch size of 64, a learning rate of 1e-4, and the AdamW~\cite{loshchilov2017decoupled} optimizer.
-The visual encoders are tailored to each dataset.
-For DomainNet, we adapt the Swin-B backbone \cite{Liu2021SwinTH}, following prior work \cite{zhu2023patch,xu2021cdtrans,kalluri2022memsac}.
-For GeoImnet and GeoPLaces, we utilize the ViT-B backbone \cite{Dosovitskiy2020AnII} following \cite{wei2021toalign,zhu2023patch}.
-For Ego2Exo, we employ pre-extracted Omnivore-L features \cite{Grauman2023EgoExo4DUS} as in~\cite{kalluri2024tell}.
+\textbf{Datasets.} We evaluate \mname on four comprehensive UDA benchmarks: DomainNet \citep{Peng2018domainet}, GeoPlaces~\citep{Kalluri2023GeoNetBU} GeoImnet~\citep{Kalluri2023GeoNetBU}, and Ego2Exo~\citep{kalluri2024tell}.
+DomainNet consists of $400K$ images across $345$ classes and is used to evaluate performance in $12$ adaptation settings.
+GeoImnet and GeoPlaces, subsets of the GeoNet dataset, contain over 750K images, and focus on geographic disparities for objects (GeoImNet with $600$ classes) and scenes (GeoPlaces with $205$ classes).
+Finally, Ego2Exo is a subset of EgoExo-4D~\citep{Grauman2023EgoExo4DUS} curated for domain adaptation.
+It involves a total of $9086$ videos and $24$ categories.
+DomainNet and GeoNet include per-image captions derived from BLIP-2 \citep{Li2023BLIP2BL} and web metadata, respectively, while Ego2Exo provides video descriptions from the original EgoExo-4D. \\ \textbf{Model and training details.} We use a pre-trained \textit{SentenceTransformer} \citep{Reimers2019SentenceBERTSE} for Stage 1 and a BERT base model \citep{Sanh2019DistilBERTAD} as text supervisor (Stage 2).
+The latter is trained on the source domain of each scenario for 5 epochs with a batch size of 64, a lr of 1e-4, and the AdamW~\citep{loshchilov2017decoupled} optimizer.
+The visual encoders (Stage 3) are tailored to each dataset for fair comparisons with existing approaches.
+For DomainNet, we adapt the Swin-B and ViT-B backbones \citep{Liu2021SwinTH,Dosovitskiy2020AnII}.
+For GeoImnet and GeoPLaces, we utilize the ViT-B backbone.
+For Ego2Exo, we employ pre-extracted Omnivore-L features \citep{Grauman2023EgoExo4DUS}.
 All vision models undergo joint training with the other network components for $10$ epochs with a batch size of $32$, an initial learning rate of $1e-4$, and cosine scheduling.
-We set the loss weights to $\lambda_1$=1.0 $\lambda_2$=0.1 and $\lambda_3$=0.001 to normalize the relative magnitude of the related loss functions.
+We set the loss weights to $\lambda_1$=1.0, $\lambda_2$=0.1, and $\lambda_3$=0.001 to normalize the magnitudes of loss components.